 The RH and LH control levers are located on each side of the operator's seat.
 These hinged levers pivot outward to open space to permit the operator to either sit in the tractor seat, or to dismount the tractor.
-The levers must be fully opened out and in the neutral position and locked to start the tractor engine.
+The levers must be in the neutral position and locked to start the tractor engine.